Logiqx/scw-comp/docs/prizes/README.md

 <!-- ![TheCubicle](cubicle.png) -->

 **NOTE: Prizes were only awarded to June 2025, after this date we have been unfortunately been unable to award prizes.
-If you know anyone who would be willing to sponsor us and allow us to resume awarding prized please let us know.
-The information that follows is for historial purposes only.**
+If you know anyone who would be willing to sponsor us and allow us to resume awarding prizes please let us know.
+The information that follows is for historical purposes only.**

 ### Prizes